National Academy of Science and Technology: Corresponding Members

+Corresponding membership is conferred on non-resident Filipino scientists who have made exemplary contributions to the advancement of science and technology and must have continuing connections and contributions to Philippine science.
+They should regularly come to the Philippines to practice their field of expertise.
+Filipino citizenship and residency are waived as long as the three qualifications are met.

 Honorary Member

 Annual Scientific Meeting

-The academy conducts a scientific meeting every July since 1978.
-It gathers scientist from all over the country to discuss relevant issues related to science and technology and thus earning the distinction of the most prestigious Philippine scientific conference.
+The academy has conducted a scientific meeting every July since 1978.
+It gathers scientists from all over the country to discuss relevant issues related to science and technology and thus it has earned the distinction of the most prestigious Philippine scientific conference.
 At the end of the convention, NAST honors exemplary scientists from different fields and presents recommendations to the government through the secretary of the Department of Science and Technology.

+47th Annual Scientific Meeting

+The 2025 edition of the Annual Scientific Meeting (ASM) aims to explore how bioscience innovations can serve as catalysts for sustainable development, resilient communities, and inclusive economic growth.
+The theme is aligned with the Department of Science and Technology’s (DOST) four strategic pillars: human well-being, wealth creation, wealth protection, and sustainability.

-36th Annual Scientific Meeting
+46th Annual Scientific Meeting

-The 2014 Edition of the Annual Scientific Meeting (ASM) focuses on three pillars of competitiveness as defined by the World Economic Forum (WEF), namely, infrastructure, information, and innovation with emphasis on the policy and governance aspects in energy, water, telecommunications, and transportation.
-Former Department of Trade and Industry Secretray Cesar B. Bautista gave the keynote address.
+The 2024 edition of the Annual Scientific Meeting (ASM) encapsulates the collective pursuit of sustainable agricultural food systems, diving deep into the interconnected domains of agriculture, health systems, and the environment.
+Building on the success of the previous scientific meetings, the discussion will revolve around great scientific innovations to transcend conventional food systems to a more holistic approach exploring out-of-the-box solutions along with modern technology and appropriate policies paving the way for an equitable, sustainable food future.
+The event will offer actionable insights into the many disruptions that have slowed the rate by which agriculture acts as the engine for economic development in the Philippines.

 List of Annual Scientific Meetings

 Awards

 NAST also recognizes worthy contributions of Filipino scientists in the advancement of science and technology in the country during its Annual Scientific Meeting.
 It includes the following recognitions: Outstanding Young Scientists (OYS), The World Academy of Sciences for Developing Countries (TWAS) Prize for Young Scientists in the Philippines, NAST Talent Search for Young Scientists, NAST Environmental Science Award, NAST-LELEDFI Award for Outstanding Research in Tropical Medicine, Outstanding Scientific Papers, Outstanding Books and Outstanding Monographs.